bmtgoncalves/Mining-Georeferenced-Data/README.md

 This code can be better understood following the slides below from the original presentation at the PyData NYC conference.

-Part 1 Slides by Bruno Gonçalves: [coming soon]
+Part 1 Slides by Bruno Gonçalves: http://www.slideshare.net/bgoncalves/mining-georeferenced-data

 Part 2 Slides by Anastasios Noulas: http://www.slideshare.net/tnoulas/mining-georeferenced-data-locationbased-services-and-the-sharing-economy